• Beyond Earth

 COMPOSER'S NOTE

-This uplifting Christmas carol is a new choral setting of Henry Wadsworth Longfellow’s famous poem, Christmas Bells.
-(I also composed two vocal solo arrangements for medium-high and medium-low voice.)
+This uplifting Christmas carol is a new setting of Henry Wadsworth Longfellow’s famous poem, Christmas Bells, for which I've written three arrangements:

 It tells of the poet's despair upon hearing the ringing of Christmas bells in 1863, amidst the chaos of the American Civil War.
 "For hate is strong, And mocks the song Of peace on earth, good-will to men!"